 Setting public metadata

-Public metadata can be set and modified through the Admin API only by using the Patch metadata of a user endpoint.
+Public metadata can only be created and modified through the Admin API using the Patch metadata of a user endpoint.

 Unsafe metadata

-Unsafe metadata should be used for non-sensitive, temporary or experimental data that doesn’t need strong safety guarantees.
+Use unsafe metadata for non-sensitive, temporary, or experimental data that doesn’t require strict safety guarantees.

 Accessing unsafe metadata

-Unsafe metadata can be read through the Public API, the Admin API and in JWT templates for customizing the session JWT:
+Unsafe metadata is accessible through the Public API, Admin API, and JWT templates for session customization:

 • Public API: